djangoliv/eswap/README.md

 # eswap

-eswap-mode is a minor mode for toggling between src and target files. the mode just toggle path of the current buffer file.
+**eswap-mode** is a minor mode for toggling between src and target files.
+The mode just toggle path of the current buffer file.

 To use eswap-mode, make sure that this file is in Emacs load-path